patricia264/proseminar_geocomputation_patriciagribi/README.md

 During the project the following questions should be answered:

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-How does the homogenization of heterogeneous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments?
+- How does the homogenization of heterogeneous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments?

-Can the homogenization of historical temperature and CO2 data enhance our understanding of the relationship between climate change and greenhouse gas emissions? xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- Can the homogenization of historical temperature and CO2 data enhance our understanding of the relationship between climate change and greenhouse gas emissions?

 ## Implementation

-variables of interest: CO2 and temperature over time
+For the following project, the variables of interest are temperature and CO2 over time.

-For this research project the following datasets will be used:
+These variables will be conducted from different datasets and therefore different sources:

 - Mauna Loa CO2 trends [Lan et al. 2023]: Globally averaged marine surface annual mean CO2 data, from 1979 until 2022, in ppm